-Relating this to Maslow’s hierarchy would indicate that the base of the pyramid would include appropriate resources and subject knowledge and enthusiasm.
-The next layer would include planning and differentiation to ensure personalised learning.
-The next would relate to communication and motivation and would emphasise learners evaluating their own progress.
+Relating this to Maslow's hierarchy would indicate that the base of the pyramid would include appropriate resources and subject knowledge and enthusiasm.
+The next layer would include planning and differentiation to ensure personalized learning.
+The next would relate to communication and motivation and would emphasize learners evaluating their own progress.
 The apex of the pyramid would include high aspiration and expectation with the overall aim of developing independent and reflective learning.
 This indicates the varying skills that the highly effective teacher needs to demonstrate to deliver outstanding lessons.

 Outstanding teaching in the 2009 Ofsted framework

 The 2009 Ofsted framework for inspection expects inspectors to evaluate how well teaching promotes learning, progress and enjoyment for all pupils.
-They are expected to look carefully at the range of teaching styles and activities and to what extent they sustain pupils’ concentration, motivation and application.
+They are expected to look carefully at the range of teaching styles and activities and to what extent they sustain pupils' concentration, motivation and application.
 Ofsted state that judgements about the quality of teaching cannot be made in isolation.
-The quality of teaching is linked closely to the context, including behaviour, assessment and, crucially, school leadership and management.
-There is an emphasis that when evaluating teaching, inspectors should focus on the impact on pupils’ learning.
-A key question asked by Ofsted which is very relevant is: ‘What are different groups and individual pupils actually learning as opposed to doing?’
+The quality of teaching is linked closely to the context, including behavior, assessment and, crucially, school leadership and management.
+There is an emphasis that when evaluating teaching, inspectors should focus on the impact on pupils' learning.
+A key question asked by Ofsted which is very relevant is: ‘What are different groups and individual pupils actually learning as opposed to doing?'
 (Guidance to Inspectors, Ofsted, 2009)